Foyle Future Firsts

 The Foyle Future Firsts Development Programme is not a full-time course nor is it considered equivalent to employment by the Orchestra.
 A bursary of £1000 is offered to each participant with the expectation that participants are able to support themselves financially and undertake other work and/or continued study alongside their Future First committments.

-The 2019/20 Foyle Future Firsts Development Programme is generously funded by the Foyle Foundation with additional support from the Barbara Whatmore Charitable Trust and The Fidelio Charitable Trust.
+The 2019/20 Foyle Future Firsts Development Programme is generously funded by the Foyle Foundation with additional support from the Barbara Whatmore Charitable Trust, The Fidelio Charitable Trust and the Idlewild Trust.